aldehydecho/Research-Project-CMSC828P/report/README.md

 #### Data, resources, and implementation

 * The data for this experiment is offered by course CMSC 828P in [UMIACS website](https://obj.umiacs.umd.edu/mutation-signature-explorer/index.html).
-This includes 560 samples of base substitutions.
+This includes 9724 samples of base substitutions.
+We include the preprossed tsv file [here](../data/counts.Alexandrov2016.SBS-96.tsv)

 ## Results